 Cutting corners in life isn’t something you’re usually encouraged to do but when it comes to kitchen prep, I’m all about finding those shortcuts.
 Don’t get me wrong, I love to cook and bake, I’m just not a fan of all the work that comes with it – like slicing, dicing, and chopping herbs.
 It may have something to do with my irrational fear of cutting my fingers off, or I could just be lazy.
 I’ve heard it both ways.

 This post contains affiliate links and reference to a product (marked with *) I received for testing purposes)

 A great example here is my pasta sauce.
 I’m absolutely obsessed with pasta and prefer to make my own sauce with fresh ingredients.
-The last time I chopped garlic I almost list the tip of my pointer finger because I was showing off.
+The last time I chopped garlic I almost lost the tip of a finger because I was showing off.
 The knives were sharp and my reaction time was slow.
 Bad things happened and I’ve been leery of garlic ever since.

 If you’re hesitant to explore your chopping skills for fear of injury, you’re not alone!
 You’re not hopeless either because there are alternatives out there that are just as good as chopping your own herbs and spices.
 These are also great for letting kids help out in the kitchen without risk of severing a digit.

 4 Alternatives to Hand Chopping Herbs & Veggies